 Translate

-Tuesday 5 January 2016
+Tuesday, 5 January 2016

 Red Kites, White Tailed Eagles we visit Mecklenburg-Western Pomerania

-“Where”! we hear you call.
+“Where”!
+We hear your call.

-We passed by Wismar with it’s faded Gothic red brick architecture, on through Rostock.We ate fish and chips as we made our way out to Zingst.
-The land flat and marshy, a deep blue sky stretching away into the Baltic sea.
+We passed by Wismar, with its faded Gothic red brick architecture, and on through Rostock.
+We ate fish and chips as we made our way out to Zingst.
+The land was flat and marshy, and a deep blue sky stretched into the Baltic Sea.

-Saaler Bodden and beyond the Baltic sea.
+Saaler Bodden and beyond the Baltic Sea.

-All around there are spacious forests of deciduous trees.
+All around, there are spacious forests of deciduous trees.

 What a journey he has made to be in Mecklenburg!

-Far out over the Saaler Bodden we were lucky to see a WhiteTailed Eagle pursuing Shelducks, which are not small birds themselves!
+Far out over the Saaler Bodden, we were lucky to see a WhiteTailed Eagle pursuing Shelducks, which are not small birds themselves!

-Further Inland Red Kites perch in the trees, ever watching for food.
+Further, Inland Red Kites perch in the trees, ever watching for food.
 A Hooded crow gets lucky when it finds a frog, only to become the hunted as the Red Kite threatens for the meal.

 Supper on the wing.

-Another special day comes to a close.
+Another memorable day comes to a close.

 Flag of Germany (state).svg

-Otto von Bismarck, once said.
+Otto von Bismarck once said.

 No comments: